 Tom and Wink missed practice again the following day, more discouraging news for an Eagles team that would lose its first 11 games, finish 2-12, and see its season — and Philadelphia sports history — further marred by the quasi-apocryphal booing of Santa Claus during a loss to the Minnesota Vikings on Dec.
 15. “They’ve had injuries, a winless season, fines, and suspensions,” Ray Kelly of the Courier-Post wrote on Nov.
 23, 1968.
 “Now the Hong Kong flu is after them.”

-In fact, according to Kelly’s report, the virus already had afflicted tailback Tom Woodeshick, who had sat out the entire week of practice ahead of the Eagles’ Nov.
+The virus already had afflicted tailback Tom Woodeshick, who had sat out the entire week of practice ahead of the Eagles’ Nov.
 10 game against the Redskins.
 His symptoms so debilitated him that his weight fell from 220 pounds at the beginning of the week to 205 by its end.

 “When it came to playing in the game, I was really weak,” Woodeshick, who rushed for 947 yards and three touchdowns during the ’68 season, said in a recent phone interview.
 “I was shocked I was able to sustain the entire 60 minutes.
 But I did.
 How I did it, I don’t know.
 Not effectively, but I did.”